OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 ---
 sidebar_position: 2
+title: Exposing lineage in Airflow operators
 ---

-# Default extractors

-Default extractors are a new way in OpenLineage 0.17.0+ to easily add lineage to your data pipelines by modifying your Airflow operators directly.
-This means custom operators—built in house or forked from another project—can provide you and your team with lineage data without having to modify the OpenLineage project directly, with data sent to your lineage backend of choice, most commonly using the `OPENLINEAGE_URL` environment variable.
+OpenLineage 0.17.0+ makes adding lineage to your data pipelines easy through support of direct modification of Airflow operators.
+This means that custom operators—built in-house or forked from another project—can provide you and your team with lineage data without requiring modification of the OpenLineage project.
+The data will still go to your lineage backend of choice, most commonly using the `OPENLINEAGE_URL` environment variable.

-The default extractor works a bit differently under the hood than other extractors.
-While extractors in the OpenLineage project have a getter method for operator names that they’re associated with, the default extractor looks for two specific methods in the operator itself and will call them directly if found.
-This means that the implementation for the extractor is just two methods in your operator.
+Lineage extraction works a bit differently under the hood starting with OpenLineage 0.17.0.
+While extractors in the OpenLineage project have a getter method for operator names that they’re associated with, the default extractor looks for two specific methods in the operator itself and calls them directly if found.
+This means that implementation now consists of just two methods in your operator.

 Those methods are `get_openlineage_facets_on_start()` and `get_openlineage_facets_on_complete()`, called when the operator is first scheduled to run and when the operator has finished execution respectively.
 Either, or both, of the methods may be implemented by the operator.

-In the rest of this post, we’ll see how to write these methods within an operator class called `DfToGcsOperator`.
-This operator moves a Dataframe from an arbitrary source table using a supplied python callable to a specified path in GCS.
-Most of the `__init__()` and `execute()` methods of the operator aren’t necessary to see to put together the extractor, but an abbreviated version of each method is given below for context.
-The final two methods in the class are `get_openlineage_facets_on_start()` and `get_openlineage_facets_on_complete()`, which we will be implementing piece-by-piece in the rest of the guide, but are provided here in their entirety for completeness.
+In the rest of this doc, you will see how to write these methods within an operator class called `DfToGcsOperator`.
+This operator moves a Dataframe from an arbitrary source table using a supplied Python callable to a specified path in GCS.
+Thorough understanding of the `__init__()` and `execute()` methods of the operator is not required, but an abbreviated version of each method is given below for context.
+The final two methods in the class are `get_openlineage_facets_on_start()` and `get_openlineage_facets_on_complete()`, which we will be implementing piece-by-piece in the rest of the doc.
+They are provided here in their entirety for completeness.

 ```python
 from openlineage.airflow.extractors.base import OperatorLineage